 Once we made the decision to homeschool our oldest, we knew road tripping would be a large part of our lives.
 We bought a trailer, a truck, and spent the spring of 2015 renovating a 2004 Prowler travel trailer.
+You can go now to the link provided here to get the right insurance for your truck and trailer.
 It took me almost a month working every night to rid that thing of it’s floral padded walls and dirty laminate tile flooring.
 After a new coat of paint and some ikea fixtures on the cabinets it looks and feels like home….ish.

 Inside the Prowler before renovation

 While renovating the trailer I couldn’t help but notice how unbelievably cheap and horribly manufactured these things are.
 Which then led me to think about how much easier and cost effective a bus is to travel in.

 - Trailer: $6,000

 - Excursion to pull trailer: $9500

 Cost break down for school bus:

 - Travel (gas and flights): $210 + $600

 After going over the costs alone made me realize the bus was a better way to go.
 I could customize it to fit our family perfectly.
 I could utilize space better.
 I could homeschool while Brandon drives and Brandon could comfortably work while I drive.
 The electric and plumbing will be organized and easily accessible if needed to be replaced.
 No surprises that we wont be prepared for or not know how to fix.
 Plus I could use my power tools for something more than a DIY coffee table and derby cars.